mostafa2742002/Hospital-System/README.md

 2. **Appointment Booking:**
    - Patients can choose available appointment times with their preferred doctors.

-## Project Structure

-The project follows a modular structure, with separate routes and models for patients, doctors, and administrators.
-The main server file is `server.js`.

 ### Technologies Used

 - **Node.js:** A JavaScript runtime for building server-side applications.